0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Heist/Heist.md

 Afterwards, I think of pivoting to the hazard user and looking for something interesting.
 This would require using `runas.exe`, which needs a fully interactive tty.
 This is achievable in our case.
 Since this machine is a **Windows 10.0 Build 17763 x64**.

-we use a very nice reverse shell from (https://github.com/antonioCoco/ConPtyShell) for that.
-But we still get access denied here also XD
+we use the very nice reverse shell from (https://github.com/antonioCoco/ConPtyShell) for that.
+But we still get access denied here as well XD

 ![run-as-failed](run-as-failed.jpg)